 About Re-Entry Mediation

-Mediation sessions between an incarcerated person and their loved one (such as a parent, a spouse, a former pastor, an old neighbor, a former employer) takes place in a Department of Corrections facility six to twelve months before their return back home.
-Each session is facilitated by two professionally-trained neutral mediators.
+An incarcerated person and their loved one (such as a parent, a spouse, a former pastor, an old neighbor, a former employer) meet with two professionally-trained neutral mediators for sessions in the incarcerated person’s Department of Corrections facility six-to-twelve months before their return back home.

 Criminal justice literature highlights the importance of strong relationships to support successful re-entry and to reduce recidivism.
-Reentry mediation responds to this need by providing an opportunity for an inmate and family members or other support people to meet, with the help of a non-judgmental mediator, before release to have an open, honest, and often difficult dialogue to prepare for the transition back into the community.
 Sometimes there is lingering conflict from before the incarceration.
 Sometimes there is resentment, anger, and shame as a result of the charge or things which took place during the incarceration.